New York Game Awards: 1st (2012)

 The First Annual New York Games Awards took place on February 2, 2012, at New York University's Cantor Film Center.
 21 games journalists voted on the award winners, and about 250 guests attended.
 Logan Cunningham, narrator of Bastion, served as the host.
+The livestream received roughly 300 views.

 2nd (2013)

 The Second Annual New York Game Awards were held at NYU-Poly on February 5, 2013.
 Writer Daniel Radosh of The Daily Show hosted the event, and musical acts MC Frontalot and Schäffer the Darklord performed.

 3rd (2014)

 The Third Annual New York Game Awards were hosted by Daniel Radosh for the second year in a row.
 Folk music group Future Folk performed, and Irrational Games premiered a video about the second episode of BioShock Infinite: Burial at Sea.

 4th (2015)

 In 2015, the New York Game Awards switched venues and took place at Villain, an event space in Williamsburg, Brooklyn.
 The awards show routine was written and hosted by The Daily Show's writing staff.